SaremS/quarto_paywall/README.md

 Take a look at the [issue tracker](https://github.com/SaremS/quarto_paywall/issues) to see what is still missing - feel free to add more feature requests.

 To run this on your own - see the attached `Dockerfile`, `docker-compose.yml` and `.env.example` files.
-Also, an early

 An early stage rustdoc for the internals is available [here](https://sarems.github.io/quarto_paywall/rust_server/).